Smith-appwrk/Teams-bot/server/data/intelligate.md

 - If driver cannot scan QR code:
   - Ask driver to use Google Lens
   - Help driver register from your tab if needed

+### How to check the site selected by Driver
+- Check on right side top corner for the site selected
+- Ask the driver to go back and change site if wrong site is selected

 ### Application Issues